glebmachine/node-localcache/README.md

 - `fileName` - (optional with `skipFileCaching`: `true`) Path to cache file, also used as store `id`
 - `skipFileCaching` - (optional) disable file cache, default `false`

-## Perfomance
+## FS Perfomance
-All FS manipulation agregating and applying 1 time per second.
+All manipulation agregating and applying 1 time per second.
+But, don't panic, on nodejs exit, everything will be saved into file.